 There are numerous other such fascinating cases of productive mutual abuse, as Woolf has it, between literature and self-help.
 For instance, the same years that Bennett was dashing off his tremendously popular guides, Ernest Hemingway, a seeming world away in Kansas City, was implementing the self-help guidance of his uncle, Alfred Tyler, whose manual he likely acquired in 1917, as a graduation present.
 Alfred T Hemingway’s How to Make Good, or Winning Your Largest Success: A Business Man’s Talks on Personal Proficiency and Commercial Character Building – the Only Success Insurance (1915) combined Christian ideals of martial courage and stoicism (also touted by Ernest’s father) with the commercial and business strategies of the new popular advice.
 Presenting itself as a guide to help young men ‘make good’ in the world, it offered a compendium of many of the prominent self-help theories of the day, referencing Horace Fletcher’s ‘mastication system’ (a dietary philosophy advocating the extreme chewing of food), William James’s treatise on habit, and the theory of ‘autosuggestion’, advanced by the now largely forgotten yet extremely influential French positive-thinking pioneer, Émile Coué.

-Ernest’s personal copy of Uncle Tyler’s self-help manual bears the inscription: ‘Ernest Miller Hemingway.
+As literary scholar Michelle Moore observes in her book, Chicago and the Making of American Modernism (2018), Ernest’s personal copy of Uncle Tyler’s self-help manual bears the inscription: ‘Ernest Miller Hemingway.
 From Alfred T Hemingway (Uncle Tyler) Kansas City, MO.
 June 1917.’
 Though Ernest moved many times, subjecting his enormous book collection to a great deal of vicissitude, he managed to preserve this volume his entire life.
-Describing the ‘worn binding’, the literary scholar Michelle E Moore points out in 2018: ‘The book wasn’t just a childhood treasure, more symbolic than read.
+Describing the ‘worn binding’, Moore notes, ‘The book wasn’t just a childhood treasure, more symbolic than read.
 He read it repeatedly and most likely read and consulted its advice through the early years of his career.’

 Just as Bennett enquired ‘What is the object of reading unless something definite comes of it?’, the first page of Uncle Tyler’s manual contains the single instruction to ‘Read with a Purpose.’
 Inside, the advice continues: ‘Look your man squarely in the eye.’
 ‘If a thing is to be done, get about it, and do it.’
 ‘Be straightforward.
 Do not try to fool yourself or other people.’
 ‘Be honest from top to toe.’
 ‘Be adaptable.
 Don’t dread the new.’
 ‘Be quiet.
 Be a “good listener”.’
 ‘Show the real quality of your manhood.
 Be willing to do the hard things.’
 ‘Study men,’ for ‘often you will see in men the thing to be avoided in yourself as well as the thing to be emulated, and the one is as important as the other.’